slviajero/tinybasic/README.md

 ## Files in this archive

+Basic1: The 1.x version of the interpreter.
+This version is no longer supported.
+I do bugfixes now and then.

+Files of the 1.x versions
-basic.c is the program source. basic.h is the header file.
+- basic.c is the program source
+- basic.h is the header file

-IoTBasic/IoTBasic.ino is a copy of basic.c.
-The Arduino and POSIX source code is the same.
+- IoTBasic/IoTBasic.ino is a copy of basic.c

-In addition to this file and basic.h you need a hardware definition file.

-For the Arduino IDE place hardware-arduino.h in your Arduino sketch directory.
-These are the platform specific definitions and a thin OS like layer for hardware abstraction.
-All platforms from tiny AVR168 up to the powerful ESP32, RP2040 and STM32 are covered by this one file.
-Actually this is not only a header but really a complete library.
-I will rewrite this code in the future and make it a library.

-For POSIX OSes you need hardware-posix.h in your working directory.
-GCC compiles BASIC for Linux, Mac (primary dev platform), Windows (with MINGW), and MSDOS (Turbo C 2).

-utility/monitor.py is a little serial monitor to interact with the running BASIC interpreter on the Arduino.
-It allows very simple loading of files into the Arduino and saving of output to a file on a computer. utility/arduinoterm is a wrapper of monitor.py.
+- hardware-arduino.h is the hardware definition file for Arduino
+- hardware-posix.h is the hardware definition file for Posix
+- TinyVT52 is a VT52 terminal emulation for Arduinos, this is unfinished

+Basic2: The 2.x version.
+It separates the interpreter from the runtime envirnoment.
+There is a Arduino IDE version runtime.cpp and a Posix version runtime.c.
+The interface of the runtime environment for both platforms is idential just as the BASIC interpreter file basic.c or IotBasic.ino.

+Files of the 2.x version
+- basic.c identical to IoTBasic/IoTBasic.ino are identical, this is the interpreter
+- basic.h is the header of the interpreter
+- language.h is the configuration file for the language features
+- Posix/runtime.c is the runtime environment for Posix environment
+- Posix/hardware.h is the hardware configuration for Posix
+- IoTBasic/runtime.cpp is the runtime environment for Arduino
+- IoTBasic/hardware.h is the hardware configuration for Arduino
+- runtime.h is identical for all platforms, it is the interface definition of the runtime code

+To compile Basic2 you would check and edit hardware.h and language.h for your platform to set the hardware and language features.
+On Posix you would then do

+gcc basic.c runtime.c -lm

+while on Arduino you would compile and upload in the IDE.

-utility/dosify converts the code to tcc 2.01 ready format to be compiled in DOSBOX.
+utility/dosify converts the code to tcc 2.01 ready format to be compiled in DOSBOX, Basic2 is not tested on DOS.

 examples contains a lot of demo programs and games ported to BASIC.

 MANUAL.md is the BASIC manual.

-The folder TinybasicArduino is kept for compatibility purposes.
-This is my working code.
-Things may be broken here.

-TinyVT52 is a VT52 terminal emulation for Arduinos.

-Version 2 of the BASIC interpreter is in preparation.
-Look into Basic2 for more.

 ## Software and documentation